 - Updating and improving Stepping Stones' website.

-- Translation and interpreting work (bilingual candidates only).
+- Translation (bilingual candidates only).

 - Assisting at Stepping Stones training, volunteer recruitment, fundraising, sales, corporate and other events.